 Sometimes, the low price of a theme means that it’s probably old and may not receive frequent updates, leading to problems while using.
 A theme that lacks updates often has poor security and doesn’t have bugs fixed.
 You should check the ChangeLog and information before buying any theme, not just a cheap theme.

-An above-70-dollar theme is often compatible with many advanced plugins like premium page builder, eCommerce plugin, … It’s even packed with that kind of plugins or you can get a discount for them when buying that theme.
-Moreover, you may not need all the features from the plugins so having them enclosed with your theme package is more economical.
+An above-70-dollar theme is often compatible with many advanced plugins like premium page builder (you can refer to this list of theme for page builders), eCommerce plugins, … It’s even packed with that kind of plugins or you can get a discount for them when buying that theme.
+Moreover, you may not need all the features from the plugins so having them enclosed with your theme package is more economical than buying plugins individually.

 Meanwhile, a cheap theme may not be compatible or enclosed with these plugins.
 So if you really need premium plugins to adapt your website’s functionality, you have to buy them separately.
 After calculating, you can see that the sum of money you spend on a cheap theme and premium plugins can be equal to a pack of premium plugins and a high-price theme.
 But if you don’t need any extra premium plugin, feel free to buy a low-price theme without enclosed plugins.